 Taking The Time To Practice Being Confident

 As soon as the kids wake up, we go until they go to bed at night.
-This feeling of going a mile a minute isn’t good for anyone, especially when you want a coffee to ease you into the day.
+This constant pace can be exhausting, particularly when you crave a cup of coffee to start the day.

-And when we are depriving ourselves of the things that make us feel good too, it can go one of two ways: we can develop some sense of resilience or buckle under the pressure.
+When we deprive ourselves of the things that make us feel good, we can either develop resilience or succumb to the pressure.

-Life often presents us with both ups and downs.
+Life frequently brings us both positive and negative experiences.
 When we lose confidence in our abilities as parents and individuals, we must swiftly improve our self-worth.
-If time is scarce, you have to make time.
+If time is scarce, you have to make opportunity.

-It can feel silly talking into a mirror, but positive self-talk isn’t a ridiculous approach, not when you realize there is science behind it.
+It can feel silly talking into a mirror, but positive self-talk isn’t a ridiculous approach, not when you realise there is science behind it.

 Because our brains cannot tell the difference between what is real and what is imagined, when we engage in positive self-talk, our brains accept this as the norm after a while.
 But it depends on what your own perceived idea of confidence is.